 “Give me six hours to chop down a tree, and I will spend the first four sharpening the axe.” – Abraham Lincoln

 One common mistake that an organization can make in the early stages of the process is assuming that DR/BC planning and the BIA are strictly an IT project.
-A BIA may be facilitated by IT but it should be a company wide effort.
+A BIA may be facilitated by IT, but it should be a company-wide effort.
 IT may not always have the full picture of how a tool is used, the workflows used by other departments, what workarounds exist during downtime and the financial impact when those services are not available.
-An interesting side effect after a BIA report is completed, while the report is crucial for DR planning, is it can actually be a valuable tool for IT and other business units to understand how services are consumed, the criticality and how other business units connect.
-This knowledge can be useful in day-to-day operations and provide for a better level of service.
-Buy in from executive leadership and stakeholders is an important first step as you embark on creating or updating your current BIA.
+This makes it crucial to incorporate representatives from other areas of the business.

 - Plan Ahead for Disasters | Ready.gov